Kotlin Help

 Note that for some language elements, an opt-in requirement annotation is not applicable:

-• You cannot annotate a backing field or a getter of a property, just the property itself.
+• You can't annotate a backing field or a getter of a property, just the property itself.

-• You cannot annotate a local variable or a value parameter.
+• You can't annotate a local variable or a value parameter.

 Opt-in requirements for pre-stable APIs

-Once your pre-stable API graduates and is released in a stable state, remove its opt-in requirement annotations from declarations.
-The clients will be able to use them without restriction.
+Once your pre-stable API graduates and is released in a stable state, remove opt-in requirement annotations from your declarations.
+The clients can then use them without restriction.
 However, you should leave the annotation classes in modules so that the existing client code remains compatible.

-To let the API users update their modules accordingly (remove the annotations from their code and recompile), mark the annotations as @Deprecated and provide the explanation in the deprecation message.
+To encourage API users to update their modules by removing any annotations from their code and recompiling, mark the annotations as @Deprecated and provide an explanation in the deprecation message.

 @Deprecated("This opt-in requirement is not used anymore.
 Remove its usages from your code.") @RequiresOptIn annotation class ExperimentalDateTime